-Second Life signups have accelerated to nearly half-million new signups per month, Linden founder Philip Rosedale seems to be everywhere at once (although it may just be his Avatar), and SL-celebrity Anshe Chung has practically become a household name (at least for readers of Business Week).
-With so much momentum and positive press what could possibly go wrong?
+Second Life signups have accelerated to nearly half a million per month.
+Linden founder Philip Rosedale seems to be everywhere at once (although that may just be his Avatar).
+And SL celebrity Anshe Chung has become a household name (at least for readers of Business Week).

 Oh, I don’t know, maybe something like a Federal investigation into online gambling in virtual casinos.

-Of all of the vices that can be found in the Metaverse some translate better than others.
-Virtual drugs don’t work particularly well — unless you count Second Life as a drug.
-Virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual date might actually be a construction worker in Peoria.
+Of all of the vices in the Metaverse, some translate better than others.
+Virtual drugs don’t work particularly well — unless you count Second Life itself as a drug.
+On the other hand, virtual prostitution, as creepy as it seems, apparently works for a few people who can get past the possibility that their virtual playmate might actually be a grizzled construction worker in Peoria.

-It would seem to be common sense that if gambling on the Internet is illegal in the US, then gambling in Second Life would also be illegal.
-Surprisingly, though, there are quite a few Second Life supporters who have speculated that no laws are being broken.
-Setting aside for the moment the question of whether or not online gambling *should* be legal in the US, many have rationalized that gambling in Second Life is not illegal because gamblers are not betting real money.
-Furthermore, they argue that, the virtual casinos are only “simulated” gambling.
+It’s common sense that if gambling on the Internet is illegal in the US, gambling in Second Life must also be illegal.
+Yet, astonishingly, many Second Life supporters speculate that nothing illegal is taking place.
+Setting aside the question of whether or not online gambling *should* be legal in the US, some have rationalized that gambling in Second Life is not illegal because gamblers are not betting real money.
+Furthermore, they argue that virtual casinos are only “simulated” gambling.